Purpose and scope

 The first cases of COVID-19 in the UK were detected on 31 January 2020.

 SARS-CoV-2 is spread by respiratory particles.
-It occurs mainly through close contact with infectious individuals.
+This occurs mainly through close contact with infectious individuals.

-- when people are close to each other (usually within 2 metres)
+- people are close to each other (usually within 2 metres)

 - in indoor, poorly ventilated environments that are not regularly cleaned